for Veterans and the Public

 To keep track of how much you drink, use a drinking diary.
-Every day record the number of drinks you have.
-At the end of the month, add up the total number of drinks you had during the week.
+Record the number of drinks you have every day.
+At the end of the month, add up the total number of drinks you had during each week.

 Tips for Cutting Back on Drinking

 The National Institutes of Health offers the following tips to help people cut back on drinking:

 Keep only a small amount or no alcohol at home.
 Don't keep temptations around.

 When you drink, sip your drink slowly.
 Take a break of 1 hour between drinks.
 Drink water or non-alcoholic drinks after a drink with alcohol.
 Do not drink on an empty stomach!
 Eat food when you are drinking.

 Pick a day or two each week when you will not drink at all.
 Then, try to stop drinking for 1 week.
 Think about how you feel physically and emotionally on these days.
 When you succeed and feel better, you may find it easier to cut down for good.

 You do not have to drink when other people drink.
 You do not have to take a drink that is given to you.
 Practice ways to say no politely.
 For example, you can tell people you feel better when you drink less.
 Stay away from people who give you a hard time about not drinking.

 What would you like to do instead of drinking?
 Use the time and money spent on drinking to do something fun with your family or friends.
 Go out to eat, see a movie, or go for a walk.

 Cutting down on your drinking may be difficult at times.
 Ask your family and friends for support to help you reach your goal.
 Talk to your doctor if you are having trouble cutting down.
 Get the help you need to reach your goal.